nick4cone/Hackathon/README.md

   * 12 cells for zoom level 0
   * zoom level 10 ~6k , 12.5 M columns
   * Going higher than zoom level 7 for display on screen may not make sense
+  * Tell it zoom level and time interval
 * Zarr works with xarray
   * stores data in chunks
   * knows where to get the data you want (in space and time)